 - 1. Area-specific courses: Four (4) courses from at least two different disciplines focusing on a specific area or region (see lists of acceptable courses in each geographic area below).
 Prior to going on study abroad, an IAS major must pass two courses in her/his area of geographical specialization (in addition to foreign language courses). - 2.
 Foreign Language proficiency: Proficiency in a foreign language appropriate to the student's geographical area of study at a level equivalent to five (5) units, typically two (2) courses beyond the intermediate level.
 Literature courses may also count as area-specific courses.
 This must be a modern spoken language.
 (This does not preclude a student's also studying an ancient language).
 A student seeking to fulfill this requirement with a non-traditional language must first petition the Director of the IAS major. - 3.
-Study abroad: IAS majors must complete a long-term (6 month) or extended-term (9 month) study abroad program in their geographical area of study.
-Long-term participants may apply one course and extended-term participants may apply two courses toward the major. - 4.
-Cognate Minor or Major: IAS majors must have a minor or second major in one of the disciplines recognized by the departments of the College.
+Study abroad: IAS majors must complete a long-term (6-unit) or extended-term (9-unit) study abroad program in their geographical area of study.
+Long-term participants may apply one area-specific course and extended-term participants may apply two area-specific courses from study abroad toward the major. - 4.
+Cognate Minor or Major: IAS majors must have a non-interdisciplinary minor or second major.
 Students may double count courses toward the fulfillment of a cognate minor or toward a second major. - 5.
 Comprehensive examinations: The written comprehensive examination for the major in international and area studies will include questions drawn from global and comparative courses and the area of geographical emphasis.
 Students will be expected to demonstrate an ability to integrate their experiences with a global perspective and to bring a multidisciplinary approach to the analysis and discussion of international and area issues and problems.